Felony Assault and Battery Louisiana

 The court can impose a suspended sentence for felony assault or battery in some cases and place the offender on supervised or unsupervised probation for all or a portion of the sentence.
 For instance, a judge in a second degree battery case can sentence a defendant to three years in prison and two years’ probation.

 A person convicted of felony assault or battery in Louisiana will be required to pay restitution, which means reimbursing the victim for any expenses resulting from the crime, such as the cost of medical treatment or counseling.
-(La.
-Crim.
-Pro.
-Code, Art.
-883.2.)
+If the defendant is found to be indigent, the court may order a periodic payment plan consistent with the person’s financial ability.

 Pleas and Pre-Trial Options